-A triumvirate of women came together to concoct this witches' brew: Lorna Tolentino (who gives the fearless lead performance); Raquel Villavicencio (who wrote the shapely script); and Laurice Guillen (who gave the picture visual sensuality).
-The film makes an assertion so outrageous it offends even feminists: that women have the right to be not just sexual beings, but sexually self-destructive beings; the right not just to decide for themselves, but to decide when and how and to whom to submit themselves (a thesis that might have been inspired by or at least accidentally echoes Pauline Reage's The Story of O).
+A triumvirate of women came together to concoct this witches' brew: Lorna Tolentino (who gives the fearless lead performance) Raquel Villavicencio (who wrote the shapely script) and Laurice Guillen (who gave the picture its visual sensuality).
+The film makes an assertion so outrageous it offends even feminists: that women have the right to be not just sexual beings but sexually self-destructive beings; the right not just to decide for themselves but to decide when how to whom they should submit themselves (a thesis that might have been inspired by or at least echoes Pauline Reage's The Story of O).
 Arguably the finest Filipino erotic film ever made.

 12. Bagong Bayani (Unsung Heroine)

 Narrative filmmaker Tikoy Aguiluz (wielding Pete Lacaba's script) tells the true story of Flor Contemplacion, the hapless housemaid accused of murder in Singapore, same time documentary filmmaker Tikoy Aguiluz (reportedly taking his cue from Monty Python's And Now For Something Completely Different) tells a larger story, of the Great Diaspora that scattered Filipinos to the far corners of the Earth, and of their collective shock and dismay at the apparent injustice of her execution.
 With Helen Gamboa giving a great performance as Flor, and Irma Adlawan as a luminous Virginia Parumog.

 11. Florentina Hubaldo, CTE